neurogeom/CAR/docs/2-CAR-WS.md

 If other signals interfere significantly with this neuron signal, you can reduce interference by adjusting the scroll bars for X-cut / Y-cut / Z-cut under the "Volume Cut" option to hide portions of the image block along the X/Y/Z directions in the coordinate system.

-This makes it easier to judge the correct direction of the signal.
+This makes it easier to determine the correct direction of the signal.
 Additionally, the scroll bars for X/Y/Z directions under the "Surface Cut" option can hide or display annotated line segments in the corresponding directions, also helping to reduce interference.

-When encountering situations where the neuron signal is intertwined with other signals and is difficult to determine, you can adjust the "Z-thick" option to stretch along the Z-axis direction.
-If using the above options still makes it difficult to judge the correct direction of the neuron
+When encountering situations where the neuron signal is intertwined with other signals and it is difficult to determine, you can adjust the "Z-thick" option to stretch along the Z-axis direction.
+If using the above options still makes it difficult to determine the correct direction of the neuron

 During the annotation process, simply move the cursor to the desired location and press the `Q` key to quickly place a marker there.